Fraih001/programming_ecto/README.md

 ++ Ecto's Type function will convert a type for us (integer to string for example)
 ++ Create a Query binding by using the 'in' keyword (from a in "artists", where: a.name == "Bill Evans", select...)
 ++ Use the fragment keyword to inject raw SQL into a query (can also create macro if keyword is used often)
+++ The Union operator combines the results of different queries
+++ order_by and group_by keywords are available in Ecto
+++ Give thought to columns that might contain null by using :asc_nulls_last, :asc_nulls_first
+++ the having clause will take results of query and further refine them
+++ when using the select keyword, you can provide a map for a more expressive return statement
+++ When composing queries, binding order is preserverd
+++ To create named bindings, you use the keyword 'as: ' and it must follow after from and/or join.
+You also must use an atom
+++ Named bindings can appear in any order after the from keyword
+++ use has_named_binding? function to determine whether query has a named binding
+++ use or macro in where keyword
 ++